 Know Missouri’s fishing regulations.
 This section includes the Do Not Harvest list, general fishing provisions, live bait, nongame species and sport fish regulations.

 Missouri's hunting and trapping regulations can change without notice.
-Review this year's hunting regulations before going afield to hunt or trap.
+Review this year's regulations before going afield.

 The Wildlife Code of Missouri provides for the taking of wildlife during prescribed hunting and trapping seasons and under other circumstances, such as when wildlife is causing damage to property or when it threatens the safety of humans, livestock or pets.